Despite having the same purpose, infographics and data visualizations have several differences, as well as diverse applications and benefits.

 Social Media Posts

 Like a website, social media runs on engagement, but you must deliver suitable content.
 An infographic tells a story, so it makes for a terrific post.
+If you manage Instagram accounts, Facebook pages, and other social accounts for your business, a simple infographic can be shared on all those platforms and bring even more results, such as gaining more Instagram followers.

 You can use them to teach your audience about current trends or concepts.
 They are also fit as examples to verify any information you might share.